 Congress wants to encourage students to obtain undergraduate degrees within in a reasonable time frame.
 Students who change majors multiple times or, drop classes excessively or retake classes excessively are most likely to be affected by Public Law 121-141.

 Congress no longer wants to provide interest rate deferments for students taking an exceptional amount of time to obtain an undergraduate degree.
 The interest rate expense is now passed to the student in such cases.

 Based upon available information from the U.S. Department of Education, the interpretation of the 150% rule is actual credit hours completed versus credit hours attempted.
-If different information becomes available, this web site will be updated.

 Effective with the 2013-2014 school year, the U.S. Department of Education has established new regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
 What this means for you:

 - If you received the Federal Pell Grant and/or Student Loans at multiple institutions in recent academic years, your Free Application for Federal Student Aid (FAFSA) may be flagged (see next bullet for flag indicators) for unusual enrollment history (UEH).

 - The flags “2” and “3” will be indicated on your Student Aid Report (SAR) and our Financial Aid Department will be required to review your enrollment history to determine whether or not you are enrolling only long enough to receive cash refunds of Federal student aid.

 - If you received the Federal Pell Grant and credit hours (passing grades: A-D) were not earned at each institution attended during these award years, you may be determined ineligible for Federal financial aid.